IMPORTANT NOTICE: TLS/SSL One Year Maximum Validity Period

 TLS/SSL server certificates validate different information, based on the type of certificate purchased.

 - Domain Validated (DV): Lowest level of assurance.
-These are are server security certificates issued after proof that the owner has the right to use the submitted domain name.
+DV TLS/SSL server security certificates issued after proof that the owner has the right to use the submitted domain name.
 The issued DV server security certificate only contains the domain name.
 IdenTrust does not currently offer DV ONLY certificates, but domain validation takes place when issuing OV certificates.

 - Extended Validated (EV): Highest level of assurance.
-In addition to DV and OV validation requirements, EV certificates verify the address of the place of business, jurisdiction of incorporation, registration and other supplied information.
+In addition to DV and OV validation requirements, EV TLS/SSL certificates verify the address of the place of business, jurisdiction of incorporation, registration and other supplied information.
 The issued EV server security certificate contains the organization name, the Fully Qualified Domain Name, the jurisdiction, when applicable, the registration number and the address of the place of business.
 EV certificates activate both the padlock and the green address bar or other special treatment in most browsers.
-IdenTrust does not currently offer EV SSL certificates.
+IdenTrust is currently in the process of being evaluated by browser authorities for approval to offer EV SSL certificates.

 Government Trust vs. Public Trust

-Government Trust: For those organizations that require a TLS/SSL certificate that is trusted by the government, IdenTrust offers a DoD ECA-compliant TLS/SSL certificate.
+- Government Trust: For those organizations that require a TLS/SSL certificate that is trusted by the government, IdenTrust offers DoD ECA-compliant TLS/SSL certificates.

-IRS Foreign Account Tax Compliance Act (FATCA) TLS/SSL Certificate
+IRS Foreign Account Tax Compliance Act (FATCA) TLS/SSL Certificates

 In order to electronically file FATCA reports via the IRS International Data Exchange Services (IDES) system, an organization must be issued an IRS-approved TLS/SSL certificate.
 IdenTrust is on the approved list of vendors authorized to issue IRS-compliant FATCA TLS/SSL certificates.